Rayyan-2704/OOP/README.md

 # Object-Oriented Programming (OOP) in C++
-- This repository will include all the Objected-Oriented Programming lab tasks and assignments.
+- This repository will include all the Object-Oriented Programming lab tasks and assignments.